Nyamira County: Health

 There is a total of 532 health facilities in the county with one county referral hospital.
 The county has 610 health personnel of different cadre.

 HIV prevalence is at 6.4% above the national average of 5.3% (Kenya HIV Estimates 2015).

 Transport and communication

 The county is covered by 388 km of road network. of this 388 km is covered by earth surface, 208 km is murram surface.

 There are five post offices and 15 sub post offices, 800 installed letter boxes, 700 rented letter boxes and 100 vacant letter boxes.

 Trade and commerce

 There are 49 trading centres, 2049 registered businesses, 1641 licensed retail traders and 42 supermarkets.

+The county is part of the Lake Region Economic Bloc (LREB) established in 2018 to foster regional economic, industrial, social, and technological collaboration.